keboola/connection-docs/index.md

 ---

 Welcome to the Keboola Connection (KBC) Manual pages.
-If you are working with the KBC UI as an end-user, you are at the right place.
+If you are working with the KBC UI as an **end-user**, you are at the right place.

 There are also other KBC sites available to you: